 While the vines were growing, Jim concentrated on helping Oregon Winegrowers by passing legislation on making wineries a permitted use on farmland, the direct shipment of wine, wine tastings in stores and restaurants, and later the establishment of the Oregon Wine Board.
 Jim's personal gift to Oregon State University established the first professorship for fermentation science in the nation.

-His fellow winemakers have recognized Jim's early work with the industry's Founder's Award followed by the Governor's Gold, presented by Oregon's four living Governors.
-His wines created a stir by being used on the TV shows of West Wing and Friends later being served for real at White House State dinners, listed among the top 100 Wines in the World by Wine Spectator Magazine, "One of America's Great Pinot Noir Producers" by Wine Enthusiast Magazine and "Winery of the Year" by Wine and Spirits Magazine.
+His fellow winemakers recognized Jim's early work with the industry's Founder's Award followed by the Governor's Gold, presented by Oregon's four living Governors.
+His wines created quite a stir by when they appeared on the TV shows West Wing and Friends, and were later served at White House State dinners.
+Willamette Valley Vineyards was eventually listed among the top 100 Wines in the World by Wine Spectator, named "One of America's Great Pinot Noir Producers" by Wine Enthusiast and was dubbed "Winery of the Year" by Wine and Spirits.

-The "Founders" recognition Jim values most came from his fellow winegrowers involved in creating the first system of environmental stewardship in American agriculture, the Low Impact Viticulture and Enology program followed by those presented by the Rainforest Alliance and the American Wine Society.
+The recognition Jim values most came from his fellow winegrowers when he involved in creating the first system of environmental stewardship in American agriculture, the Low Impact Viticulture and Enology program, followed by awards presented by the Rainforest Alliance and the American Wine Society.

 Jim believes among healthiest forms of business organization are those owned by the community.
-He conducted the first "crowd funding" in the nation to build his winery by obtaining permission from the Securities and Exchange Commission in 1988, resulting in a growing fabric of laws allowing community based funding for small businesses.
-Willamette Valley Vineyards has grown to over 5,000 wine enthusiast shareholders and is listed on the NASDAQ under the symbol WVVI.
+He conducted the first "crowd funding" in the nation to build his winery by obtaining permission from the Securities and Exchange Commission in 1988, resulting in a growing fabric of laws allowing community-based funding for small businesses.
+Willamette Valley Vineyards has grown to more than 16,000 wine enthusiast shareholders and is listed on the NASDAQ under the symbol WVVI.

-If you ask Jim where his favorite places are to be he will tell you in the vineyard or hiking a Cascade trail.
-If you ask him how long he has worked in the wine industry he will tell you he can remember working two days.
-Maybe he will tell us which those were.
+If you ask Jim where his favorite places to visit, he will tell you the vineyard or hiking a Cascade trail.
+If you ask him how long he has worked in the wine industry, he will tell you that he can only remember ever working two days.
+Maybe someday he will tell us which two days those were.

 Christine's love for Oregon wine began at an early age looking up at Willamette Valley Vineyards out the window of her room as the vineyard and winery took shape on the slope of the Salem hills.
 Christine has always been a familiar face at the winery; as a young girl she would sell her friendship bracelets in the tasting room and run through the vine rows as training for her school’s soccer team.